torvalds/linux/Documentation/i2c/smbus-protocol.rst

 * I2C bus drivers which support SMBus Host Notify should report I2C_FUNC_SMBUS_HOST_NOTIFY.
-* I2C bus drivers trigger SMBus Host Notify by a call to i2c_handle_smbus_host_notify().
+* I2C bus drivers trigger SMBus Host Notify by a call to i2c_handle_smbus_host_yestify().
-* I2C drivers for devices which can trigger SMBus Host Notify will have client->irq assigned to a Host Notify IRQ if noone else specified an other.
+* I2C drivers for devices which can trigger SMBus Host Notify will have client->irq assigned to a Host Notify IRQ if yesone else specified an other.

-There is currently no way to retrieve the data parameter from the client.
+There is currently yes way to retrieve the data parameter from the client.

 Packet Error Checking (PEC)